marleyschneiderr/be-more-social/README.md

 Express.js, Mongoose, MongoDB, node.js

 ## Usage
 In your IDE termianl, open the command line and type either 'node server.js' or 'npm start' to run the server.
-Once started, open
+Once started, you will be able to use an API testing software to make different requests to each API endpoint.

 ## Contributors
 N/A, Marley Schneider